tcione/sundial/README.md

 };
 ```

 `settings` mirrors the TOML schema above one-to-one.
-When set, provide a complete config (all of `location`, `screen` and `cache`) since the app rejects a partial file.
+When set, provide a complete config (all of `location`, `screen` and `cache`), no attributes are optional.
 When omitted, no file is written and sundial generates its own defaults on first run.

 The NixOS module manages only the service and timer; declarative config is Home Manager only, since the file lives in the user's home.